hoanhan101/gray/_posts/2019-07-17-millionaire-fastlane.md

 ---
 layout: post
-title: "Summary: The Millionaire Fastlane by MJ DeMarco"
+title: The Millionaire Fastlane by MJ DeMarco
 summary: How starting a business is the fastest way to build wealth.
 category: Key-takeaways-from-important-reading
 tags: [book, business, wealth, investing]